 The two chairs I own are subtly different, shedding light on the apparent evolution of the chair over time.
 The rocker frame of my primary one is a single piece of bent steel tubing.
 By contrast the same frame on my other chair is composed of four pieces connected together by a few screws.
 The shapes are also subtly different, with the primary chair having more slight bends while the other chair emphasizes straight lines.
 The primary chair is very comfortable to sit in and rocks very well.
 Although they look the same to all but a very thorough visual examination, the other one isn't as comfortable to sit in and at first feels like it's going to tip over when it's rocked.

-After all these years the chair is showing significant wear.
-In some places the woven rattan looks like it did when it was new.
-But in other places the rattan has broken and split from age and wear.
+After many years the chair showed significant wear.
+In some places the woven rattan still looked like it did when it was new.
+But in other places the rattan had broken and split from age and wear.